Where Are They Now?

 None of the Lombardo Brothers are living.

 Guy played violin and was the leader of the band.
 He stopped playing the violin by the mid-1930's, but occasionally he would bring it back for special recordings.
 He died on November 5th, 1977.
 Carmen played lead alto sax and flute.
 He was the chief vocalist in the 1930's.
 He died in April of 1971.
 Lebert played drums in the early days, and then switched to the trumpet.
-He also sang back in the 1930's and 40's on a few recordings.
+He also sang back in the 1930's and 40's on quite a few recordings.
 He died in 1993.
 Victor played the baritone and soprano saxophones, clarinet, and bass clarinet.
 He formed a band of his own in the late 1940's, but gave it up to return to his brorther's band.
 He died in 1994.
 Joseph was an interior decorator and architect.
 He had little musical talent.
 He died in 1995.

-Joe Cipriano who took Fred Higman's place on Tenor Saxophone, Clarinet, and Flute in 1962, and who later took Carmen's place, is now living in Florida with his wife and his daughter and her family.
+Joe Cipriano who took Fred Higman's place on Tenor Saxophone, Clarinet, and Flute in 1962, and who later took Carmen's place, is now living in Florida with his his daughter and her family.

 Ty Lemley who played guitar in the band from 1969-1977 lives in Las Vegas and now performs with the Kinda Dixie Jazz Band.
 He is featured on guitar, bass, and vocals with that band.